-  One key difference with a non-fiction text is that is has additional ‘parts’.
+One key difference with how to read a non-fiction book is understanding that it has additional ‘parts’.
 Start by explaining to your child that you will be reading a book that is not a story book, but rather will give you lots of true information about a subject.
 Start with the table of contents and read the names of the chapters to see what information you will learn.

 Let your children know that with a non-fiction book, they might not always start at the beginning of the book.
 If appropriate, have your child pick a chapter from the Table of Contents to start with.
 This often intrigues children and they love making the choice.
 Some books are easy to interact with in this way and other books will make more sense to start at the beginning so use your discretion.

 Start Reading with a Picture Walk

 One challenge in knowing how to read a non-fiction book is there are lots of different places to look on a page.
 For example on the pages below, we have the main text defining the Edmontosaurus dinosaur.
 In addition, there is a sidebar on the left explaining where its name came from and a picture with labels of key body parts.
 Where is a child to start?